Hayley McQueen: Television career

 McQueen began her television career working as a runner and production assistant for Richard and Judy before joining the television channel of Middlesbrough's Boro TV as a reporter and producer.
 She then joined Middlesbrough FC's "Football in the Community" scheme before being head hunted by Sky Sports News where she became a presenter.

 She also presented on Fox Sports.
 McQueen left Sky Television in December 2006 and took up a position on MUTV, where she was main match day anchor and presented and produced the news, daily talk and match day live build up and phone-in shows as well as conducting regular interviews with players past and present.

 McQueen then hosted the Daily World Cup show for Al Jazeera Sports with Scott Minto throughout the 2010 tournament.
 She returned to Sky Sports in August 2010 as they launched Sky Sports News in HD.

 Personal life

 McQueen is the daughter of former footballer Gordon McQueen.

 She was engaged to German-born model and actor Kirk Newmann in 2018.
-She gave birth to daughter on 3 October 2019.
+She gave birth to a daughter on 3 October 2019.